 Robotic-Assisted Laparoscopic Radical Prostatectomy

-What are The Different Types of Prostate Surgery?
+What Are The Different Types of Prostate Cancer Surgery?

-If the doctor believes that the cancer has spread to the nearby lymph nodes, he will remove them from around the prostate gland and remove the prostate gland.
+If the doctor believes that the cancer has spread to the nearby lymph nodes, he may decide to remove them from around the prostate gland and remove the prostate gland.

 Laparoscopic Radical Prostatectomy